[Today is actually the day! You may fly your flag if you choose. This is the traditional Millard Fillmore’s Bathtub Hubble Day post.]

 - Write a letter to your senators and congressman; tell them space exploration takes a minuscule portion of our federal budget, but it makes us dream big; tell them we need to dream big, and so they’d better make sure NASA is funded well.
 While you’re at it, put in a plug for funding Big Bird and the rest of public broadcasting, too.
 Science education in this nation more and more becomes the science shows on NPR and PBS, watched by kids who learned to read and think by watching Big Bird.

 - Anybody got a good recipe for a cocktail called “The Hubble?”
 “The Andromeda?”
 Put it in the comments, please.
 “The Hubble” should have bubbles in it, don’t you think?
 What was it the good monk said?
 He was working to make great wine, but goofed somewhere, and charged the wine with another dose of yeast.
 When he uncorked the very first bottle of what would come to be called champagne, Benedictine Monk Dom Pierre Perignon said “I am drinking stars!”
-Only in French.
+Except, he said it in French.
 In any case, a Hubble cocktail should have bubbles, some of Perignon’s stars.

 The encore post, from 2007: